 "You are hurt?"
 His voice came out rough, harsh.

-She stopped, did not turn to look at him.
+She stopped but did not turn to look at him.
 "Would you care if I was?"

 "I am not sure I care about anything."
 The words came out too fast, rushing past lips that had, up to now, kept the truth fettered.

-She still didn't look at him.
+She still did not look at him.
 "Fair enough."
 She started walking, faster than was probably good for her.

 He saw Roberts come out of the building, her face pinched as she looked at him.
 But she left him alone, saying something to Christine that made her slow down.
 Roberts watched her for a moment as if checking to make sure she would continue on at a wiser pace, then she turned and walked to where Spock sat.